-

 The Powerline Track Walk

 Went on a walk of the Powerline Track, which I was personally calling the “powerline walk” (yes, I’m impressed at how close I was).
 I saw this trail when I was in Canberra earlier this year, and knowing that I would be back, I made a note to actually walk it, which I did today.
 This track follows the powerlines just south of Aranda Bushland Nature Reserve, then goes under Gungahlin Drive and into the Black Mountain Nature Reserve.
-Continue reading β
+The weather was cold but pleasant, at least at the start of the track.
+It eventually got quite dark and a little wet near the end, but that did result in some nice winter lighting over the landscape.

 Most of the magpies I see in my daily life are of the white-backed variety, which is the common subspecie in Victoria.
 So seeing one with a black back, like I did today during my evening walk, is still quite a novelty.